skyzh/mips-simulator/README.md

 in C++ is slow and painful.
 So the semester in Computer Architecture course, I made this MIPS simulator.

+As functional programming language works well in expressing this hardware circuit logic, I'm implementing [A MIPS CPU](https://github.com/skyzh/mips-cpu), just by directly translating Haskell into Verilog.

 ## Usage

 Currently I haven't implemented a command-line interface for interacting with